How to make an iced Americano: your summer savior is here

 (Image credit: Getty Images; hiroyuki nakai)

-Not feeling the love for boiling hot coffee on a sunny day but missing your caffeine hit?
-Learn how to make an Iced Americano like a pro and enjoy a refreshing alternative to Iced Tea this summer.
+Do you not feel the love for boiling coffee on a sunny day but missing your caffeine hit?
+Learn to make an Iced Americano like a pro and enjoy a refreshing alternative to Iced Tea this summer.
 Caffeine intolerant?
 No problem; you can make Iced Americano with decaffeinated coffee beans, and it will be just as thirst-quenching and delicious.

 Tools & requirements